 4. Create an “Excitement List” (My Favorite Bedtime Routine Idea)

 Although many experts and gurus encourage you to end your day with a nightly gratitude practice, I’ve found a different tactic that, I believe is even more powerful.

 When bedtime strikes, my goal is to prime myself for the following morning and ensure I wake up with the energy, motivation, and enthusiasm I need to conquer my day.

 About 15 minutes before bed, after you’ve finished your planning and reflecting for the day (more on those in a minute), take 3-5 minutes to write down the things for which you are most excited about the following day.

-What’s happening the following day that you can’t wait to take part in?
+What’s happening the following day that you can’t wait to participate in?